Jennifer Geerlings-Simons: President of Suriname (2025–present)

 On 13 July 2024, she succeeded Dési Bouterse as the leader of the National Democratic Party.
 The following year, she led the NDP to first place in the general election.
 The NDP hammered out a coalition agreement with five other parties to support Geerlings-Simons for president.
 Between them, the coalition has 34 seats, exactly the two-thirds supermajority needed to make her Suriname's first female president without the support of other parties.

 On 3 July, the Progressive Reform Party, which led the governing coalition, said it would not put forward a candidate against Geerlings-Simons.
 No one else lodged a candidacy by the deadline, assuring Geerlings-Simons' election.
 She was elected unopposed as president on 6 July with NPS leader Gregory Rusland as vice president. and inaugurated on 16 July 2025.

+Time named President Geerlings-Simons one of the 100 most influential people in climate movement in 2025.
+It credits her for protecting indigenous and tribal land rights, minimizing logging and protecting the rainforests.
+She wants developed nations to pay more to help developing countries preserve their forests.

+"Sustainability cannot just be about emissions reduction," Geerlings-Simons says.
+"It must also mean protecting the ecosystems that regulate the climate and supporting the people who care for them."

 Personal life

 In 1981, Simons married Glenn Geerlings.
-They have 3 children.
+They have three children.
 Her eldest son died in 2015.